-5. Meters to be tested shall be stored in such manner that temperature of the meters is substantially the same as temperature of the prover.
+5. Meters to be tested shall be stored in a manner that temperature of the meters is substantially the same as temperature of the prover.
 To achieve this, meters shall be placed in the environment of the prover for a minimum of five (5) hours.

 (c) All testing instruments and other equipment certified by the commission shall be accompanied at all times by a certificate showing the date when it was last tested and adjusted.
-The certificate must be signed by a proper authority designated by the commission.
-A tag referring to such certificate may be attached to the instruments when practicable.
+The certificate shall be signed by a proper authority of the party providing the certification.
+A tag referring to the certificate may be attached to the instruments if practicable.
 These certificates, when superseded, shall be kept on file by the utility.